Chickpeas Dry Beans Faba Beans Lentils Peas Soybeans Fertility & Soil Field Management

 Source: Dr. Fran Walley, University of Saskatchewan

-An inoculant carries a specific Rhizobium species that matches up with a specific pulse crop.
+An inoculant carries a specific Rhizobium species that matches the pulse crop.
 Choose the correct species for each crop.

 Table 1.
 Rhizobium Species Required for Pulse Crops